Ultimate Mortal Kombat 3: Critical response

-Reviewing the Genesis version, GamePros Bruised Lee said the graphics and controls are solid by 16-bit standards, but the arcade version's voices and music are poorly reproduced, and the game offers too little beyond the previous installments of the series, all of which had already been released for Genesis.
-He summarized, "Mortal Kombat fans looking for a quick fix should enjoy UMK3, and players new to MK will find this game a treat.
+Reviewing the Genesis version, GamePro said the graphics and controls are solid by 16-bit standards, but the arcade version's voices and music are poorly reproduced, and the game offers too little beyond the previous installments of the series, all of which had already been released for Genesis.
+They summarized, "Mortal Kombat fans looking for a quick fix should enjoy UMK3, and players new to MK will find this game a treat.
 If you're looking for a new fighting game experience, however, you'll have to wait for MK4."
-He scored the Super NES version lower in fun factor but higher in graphics and sound, stating that this version duplicates the arcade game's voices and music very well.
-However, he repeated the central point that the game is essentially a slightly modified retread of Mortal Kombat 3.
+They scored the Super NES version lower in fun factor but higher in graphics and sound, stating that this version duplicates the arcade game's voices and music very well.
+However, they repeated the central point that the game is essentially a slightly modified retread of Mortal Kombat 3.
 The four reviewers of Electronic Gaming Monthly likewise praised the quality of the Super NES conversion while noting that it offered little new for fans of the series.
 Dan Hsu in particular remarked, "Does anyone else feel a little cheated?
 After all, Mortal Kombat 3 was released for the SNES just a year ago.
 Now, we're getting Ultimate MK3 (a decent improvement over MK3) while a couple of other systems are getting Mortal Kombat Trilogy.
 Perhaps SNES carts can't hold enough memory to handle Trilogy.
 Even so, I wouldn't want to buy UMK3 knowing that a better MK package exists."
 The SNES version was nominated for Nintendo Power Awards '96 in the category "Best Tournament Fighting Game".
 Years later, Ultimate Mortal Kombat 3 was also named as the best retro Mortal Kombat game by Alex Langley of Arcade Sushi in 2013.

-On the other hand, Mortal Kombat Advance, the later port for the Game Boy Advance, was panned by critics.
-It was given a review score of 2.9 by GameSpots Jeff Gerstmann for how it "plays little to nothing like the game it's based on," and held a rating of only 34% at GameRankings.
-GameSpot named Mortal Kombat Advance the worst Game Boy Advance game of 2002, with the editors dubbing it "violently broken".
-Electronic Gaming Monthly called the game "a circus train wreck" and "a steaming pile of bloody dog krap."
-The three reviewers gave it 0.0, 1.5, and 0.5, out of 10.
-The 0.0 score, given by the magazine editor Dan "Shoe" Hsu, was the first in EGM's history.
-Advance was included among the worst games of all time by GamesRadar in 2014.